totaljs/jComponent/readme.md

 // Is same as POSTCACHE, GETCACHE and now supports PUT, DELETE.
 If the callback is the
 // function then the second argument will be `fromCache {Boolean}`.

+// +v3.9.1 supports CORS with credentials
+// CORS by default is enabled if the URL starts with `http://` or `https://` and credentials are
+// added when the METHOD contains `!`, e.g. `!GET https://www.google.com`.

 $.components.broadcast('.some-path, #some-component-id, some-component-name')('say')('hello');
 $.components.broadcast('.some-path, #some-component-id, some-component-name')('set')('new value');